-- Submit official ASSET, Accuplacer or COMPASS scores taken within the last five years from another college. - Submit an official transcript showing completion of college level English or math within the last 10 years at an accredited college with a grade of C or better. - Submit proof of SAT writing score of 500 or above or ACT English score of 18 or Reading score of 22 or above taken within the last five years. - Submit proof of SAT math score of 500 or above or ACT Math score of 22 taken within the last five years.
+• Submit official ASSET, Accuplacer or COMPASS scores taken within the last five years from another college.

+• Submit an official transcript showing completion of college level English or math within the last 10 years at an accredited college with a grade of C or better.

+• Submit proof of SAT writing score of 500 or above or ACT English score of 18 or Reading score of 22 or above taken within the last five years.

+• Submit proof of SAT math score of 500 or above or ACT Math score of 22 taken within the last five years.

+• Students who take the SAT after March 2016 should submit scores above 410 for Evidenced-Based Reading and Writing and above 520 for Mathematics.